tuxphone/CubeCellRepeater/README.md

 "define NO_OLED" to turn off messages on the OLED.
 Supported Boards for OLED mode are HTCC-AB02 and HTCC-AB02S (cubecell_board_Plus and cubecell_gps).

-Modify radio settings for your own channels:
+Modifying radio settings for your own channels:

 Edit the CONFIGURATION block in config.h

 e.g.
 #define REGION  RegionCode_EU865  -  defines your region (to EU865).
 For US, use RegionCode_US, for CN use RegionCode_CN etc. See config.h for more supported regions.

-MESHTASTIC_SPEED    3   - defines your speed to "very long range".
-Values are:  0 = short range, 1 = medium range, 2 = long range, 3 = very long range

-MESHTASTIC_NAME[12] = {"Default"} - sets your Channel Name, but without "-Xy" suffix , e.g. use "Test" instead of "Test-A"

 TX_MAX_POWER     14  -  sets output power to 14 dB.
 This value will also be used, wenn output power is set to Zero in your RegionCode (0 = max. power).
-TX_MAX_POWER will be ignored, when higher than RegionCode maximum.
+TX_MAX_POWER will be ignored, when higher than RegionCode maximum

+char MeshtasticLink[] = "https://www.meshtastic.org/c/#GAMiENTxuzogKQdZ8Lz_q89Oab8qB0RlZmF1bHQ=" ;  (Example String for Channel "Default")
+Put your own Mesh Link into the "" .
+The Code will compute the channel settings based on that information.